numba/numba/docs/src/CUDADevice.rst

     cuda.select_device(1)  # assuming we have 2 GPUs

-**Note:** Compiled functions are associated with the context CUDA context.
+..
+NOTE:: Compiled functions are associated with the context CUDA context.
 This makes it not very useful to close and create new devices.
 But, it is certainly useful for choosing which device to use when the machine has multiple GPUs.